I would like to get an update on my personal background check.

-KRESS knows that you put your people, goods, services and reputation in the hands of your drivers every time they get behind the wheel.
-If you are hiring a new driver, or someone who will operate a motor vehicle during their employment, pre-screen their driving past with specific screens to meet your needs.
+KRESS knows that you put your people, goods, services, and reputation in the hands of your drivers every time they get behind the wheel.
+If you are hiring a new driver, or someone who will operate a motor vehicle during their employment, pre-screening their driving history, license history, and personal driving record is necessary.